CobbleSword/NachoSpigot/README.md

 [Paper-0344] [MC-111480] Start Entity ID's at 1
-[Paper-0346] [MC-135506] Experience should save as Integers [Paper-0347] don't go below 0 for pickupDelay, breaks picking up items by Aikar [Paper-0350] start - use a Queue for Queueing Commands by Aikar [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf [Paper-0353] Send nearby packets from world player list not server list by Mystiflow [Paper-0389] performance improvement for Chunk.getEntities by wea_ondara [Paper-0539] Optimize NetworkManager Exception Handling by Andrew Steinborn [Paper-0451] Reduce memory footprint of NBTTagCompound by spottedleaf
+[Paper-0346] [MC-135506] Experience should save as Integers [Paper-0347] don't go below 0 for pickupDelay, breaks picking up items by Aikar [Paper-0350] use a Queue for Queueing Commands by Aikar [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf [Paper-0353] Send nearby packets from world player list not server list by Mystiflow [Paper-0389] performance improvement for Chunk.getEntities by wea_ondara [Paper-0539] Optimize NetworkManager Exception Handling by Andrew Steinborn [Paper-0451] Reduce memory footprint of NBTTagCompound by spottedleaf

+<--> by Heath
 [Nacho-0001] Remove stream usage when counting entities [Nacho-0002] Check if the fuel is coal first before checking others [Nacho-0003] Disable Snooper